 A Chapter amendment to DRL §200(6) was signed on February 13, 2026, also effective February 17, 2026 to conform more closely with the language found in DRL §170(7) for divorce, and the amended statute now reads as follows:

 The relationship between the spouses has broken down irretrievably for a period of at least six months, provided that one party has so stated under oath.
-No action for separation shall be maintained under this subdivision unless and until the economic issues of the payment or waiver of spousal support, the payment of child support, the payment of counsel and experts' fees and expenses as well as the custody and visitation with the infant children of the marriage have been resolved by the parties, or determined by the court and incorporated into the action.
+No judgment for separation shall be granted under this subdivision unless and until any applicable, timely and relevant economic issues , which may include the payment or waiver of spousal support, the payment of child support, the payment of counsel and experts' fees and expenses as well as the custody and visitation with the infant children of the marriage, have been resolved by the parties, or determined by the court and incorporated into the action.

 A.09496/S.08798, Laws of 2026, Ch.
 73.